Chart Color Schemes

 Redbank Plains's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive health outcomes for Redbank Plains residents.
-The prevalence of common health conditions is quite low among the general population but higher than the national average in older, at-risk cohorts.
-Private health cover rate is very low at approximately 48% of the total population (~14,156 people), compared to Greater Brisbane's 50.3%.
+Health data for Redbank Plains shows a relatively positive picture with low prevalence of common health conditions among its general population.
+However, this is higher than the national average in older, at-risk cohorts.
+Private health cover stands at approximately 48% of the total population (around 13,811 people), compared to Greater Brisbane's 50.9% and the national average of 55.7%.

-Nationally, it stands at 55.3%.
-The most common medical conditions are asthma and mental health issues, affecting 9.9% and 9.9% of residents respectively.
-70.7% of residents declare themselves completely clear of medical ailments compared to Greater Brisbane's 72.4%.
-As of the latest data (2021), 8.2% of residents are aged 65 and over (2,408 people).
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The most prevalent medical conditions are asthma and mental health issues, affecting 9.9% and 9.9% of residents respectively.
+About 70.7% of residents report having no medical ailments, compared to Greater Brisbane's 72.4%.
+Redbank Plains has 8.2% of its population aged 65 and over (around 2,349 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health